polomarcus/tp/README.md

 ```
 > kafka-topics
+# will give you help to use this command
 > kafka-topics --describe --bootstrap-server localhost:9092
+# will give you an error
 ```
 Read this blog article to fix `Broker may not be available.` error : https://rmoff.net/2018/08/02/kafka-listeners-explained/

-Pay attention to the `KAFKA_ADVERTISED_LISTENERS` config.
+Pay attention to the `KAFKA_ADVERTISED_LISTENERS` config from the docker-compose file.

-2. Create a "mailbox" - a topic with the default config
+2. Create a "mailbox" - a topic with the default config : https://kafka.apache.org/documentation/#quickstart_createtopic
-3. Check on which Kafka broker the topic is located
+3. Check on which Kafka broker the topic is located using `--describe`
-5. Send events to a topic on one terminal
+5. Send events to a topic on one terminal : https://kafka.apache.org/documentation/#quickstart_send
-4. Keep reading events from a topic from one terminal
+4. Keep reading events from a topic from one terminal : https://kafka.apache.org/documentation/#quickstart_consume
 * try the default config
 * what does the `--from-beginning` config do ?
-* what about using the `--group` option ?
+* what about using the `--group` option for your producer ?
 6. stop reading
 7. Keep sending some messages to the topic

 #### Partition
-1. Check consumer group with `kafka-console-consumer`
+1. Check consumer group with `kafka-console-consumer` : https://kafka.apache.org/documentation/#basic_ops_consumer_group
 * notice if there is [lag](https://univalence.io/blog/articles/kafka-et-les-groupes-de-consommateurs/) for your group
 2. read from a new group, what happened ?
 3. read from a already existing group, what happened ?
 4. Recheck consumer group

 #### Replication - High Availability
-1. Increase replication in case one of your broker goes down
+1. Increase replication in case one of your broker goes down : https://kafka.apache.org/documentation/#topicconfigs
 2. Stop one of your brokers with docker
-3. Describe your topic, check the ISR (in-sync replica) config
+3. Describe your topic, check the ISR (in-sync replica) config : https://kafka.apache.org/documentation/#design_ha
 4. Restart your stopped broker
 5. Check again your topic

-#### Using a Scala application with Kafka Streams to read and write to Kafka
+### Using a Scala application with Kafka Streams to read and write to Kafka
 * Scala https://docs.scala-lang.org/getting-started/index.html
 * Scala build tool : https://www.scala-sbt.org/download.html
 * https://kafka.apache.org/documentation/streams/